Peter D. Weaver

 Peter D. Weaver (born 15 January 1945) is a retired bishop of The United Methodist Church.

 Education

 Weaver was educated at West Virginia Wesleyan College where he earned a B.A. in 1966.
 He then earned a M.Div. at Drew University in 1969 and became a Doctor of Theology in 1975 after concluding studies at Boston University.
-Weaver also holds honorary doctorates from Lebanon Valley College (1999), Albright College (2000), and West Virginia Wesleyan College (2007).
+Weaver also holds honorary doctorates from Lebanon Valley College (1999), Albright College (2000), West Virginia Wesleyan College (2007), and Boston University (2013).

 Ordained ministry

 Before election to the episcopacy, Weaver served the Western Pennsylvania Conference as a pastor.
 He entered the ministry in 1967 as a deacon by Lloyd Christ Wicke and was ordained an elder by Roy Calvin Nichols in 1969.
 He held appointments as: